iRNA-COSI/APAeval/summary_workflows/quantification/Q3MZ_benchmark/Q3_benchmark_specification.md

 #### Format 2

-This BED file contains genomic positions of unique unique cleavage/polyadenylation sites as well as TPM values for each identified site quantified from transcript abundances.
+This BED file contains genomic positions of unique unique cleavage/polyadenylation sites as well as TPM values for each identified site quantified from abundances of transcripts assumed when generating the RNAseq-data.
 Fields (the same as format 1):

 - **chrom** - the name of the chromosome